zenorocha/liferay-learn/docs/commerce/2.x/en/promoting-products/introduction-to-discounts.md

 | Has all of these products | Orders must include all specified products in order to receive the discount. |
 | Has one of these products | Orders must contain at least one product from a list of specified products to receive the discount. |

 The discount rules are added on the _Rules_ tab.
+Developers can also [implement new discount rules](../developer-guide/tutorials/adding-a-new-discount-rule-type.md).

 ![Add a discount rule.](./introduction-to-discounts/images/04.png)